 Disclosure: This post contains affiliate links which I think you may find useful – any purchases made via these links provides a small commission to me at no extra cost to you.
 This helps me keep the blog up and running.

 Mod Podge Photo Transfer Project Idea

 Have you ever used Mod Podge?
 Yes?
 No?
 Well, can you believe Miss Crafty herself (er… I mean me) had never actually used the stuff until a few weeks ago.
 What?
 I hear you say.
 Where have you been?
 Hiding under a rock?

-I was always unsure what all the big fuss was about and was curious but had just never got around to actually getting some and having a play.
+I was always unsure what all the big fuss was about and was curious but had just never gotten around to actually getting some and having a play.